fsantanna/dceu/doc/manual-out.md

 ```

 An `await` is expected to be used in conjunction with [event
-broadcasts](#TODO), allowing the condition expression to query the variable
+broadcasts](#broadcast), allowing the condition expression to query the
-`evt` with the occurring event.
+variable `evt` with the occurring event.

 All await variations are expansions based on `yield`.